Strong, Handmade Trees

 If you have any questions or comments, please feel free to Contact Us

-We have our Saddle Tree Blog - From Shop and Desk, in which we share with you what we are up to in the shop, but also some of what we learn about horses, their backs, saddles and how they all work together through reading and research at the desk.
+We have our Saddle Tree Blog - From Shop and Desk, over 300 pages in which we share with you what we are up to in the shop, but also some of what we learn about horses, their backs, saddles and how they all work together through reading and research at the desk.

 Please note that all these pages apply to the way we build our trees.
 “Every tree maker does things differently”, even other custom saddle tree makers , and production trees are built quite a bit different from ours.
 So while some concepts may be able to be transferred to other tree makers, the specifics cannot.
 If you work with other tree makers, please talk to them about their terminology, their ways of measuring, the options they offer, etc.